collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### How My Journey Began

 When I first signed up for GitHub, I felt a bit intimidated.
-My account sat dormant for months.
+My account sat unused for months.

 </td></tr>